mevansam/openstack-cookbook/README.md

 are overloaded.

 2. If VM creation is halted this leaves the Knife Vagrant plugin's VM directory in a bad state.
-If this happens you need to first delete them either from the VirtualBox UI or in the case of VMWare kill the VM processes.
+If this happens you need to delete them via the VirtualBox UI or in the case of VMWare kill the VM processes.
 Once deleted delete their meta-data folders in the ~/.vagrant folder.

 ### OpenStack KVM on VMWare Template